 If you only publish once or twice a month, there might be someone on your team who is willing to assume these tasks.
 If you want to publish frequently or are ready to be more strategic with your blogging, considering hiring someone with the necessary skills.

-Business blogging is rewarding and it can be beneficial for your company, but starting a blog on a whim is foolish.
+Blogging is rewarding and it can be beneficial for your company, but starting a business blog on a whim is foolish.
 You may attract some attention, but if your business isn’t ready it could actually damage your reputation.
 Take the time to think through these questions first so you can make the most of this important investment.